-Schools are pressure pots for acceptable behaviour development.
+Schools are pressure pots for acceptable behavior development.
 Whats not dealt with properly in one area festers and magnifies out into other areas.
-Sometimes following from the cradle, through school and into the workforce.
+Sometimes following from the cradle, through school, and into the workforce.
 Two things basically happen.
 The person experiencing the bullying accepts it and internalizes their struggles.
 Each person has some ‘bad’ habit that they wrestle with.
 Overeating / undereating.
-Too much alcohol, too many sugar foods.
-Over-exercise or under-exercise.
+Too much alcohol, too many sugary foods.
+Over-exercise or under-exercised.
 Too much study…not enough study.

-Second thing: the behaviour trigger occurs that releases the pent up anger.
-These are two of the opposite end of the behaviour scale.
+Second thing: the behavior trigger occurs that releases the pent-up anger.
+These are two of the opposite end of the behavior scale.
 Both need not have happened.
-Once happening then its time to recognise a few basic facts.
+Once happening then its time to recognize a few basic facts.

 The spiral may be stopped.
 The steps to these are fourfold